Initial Study Permit

 Anyone who is not a Canadian citizen or permanent resident of Canada must have a study permit if they plan to study at Brock or another Designated Learning Institution (DLI) for more than 6 months.
 This includes refugees and protected persons.

-If you already have a study permit at another institution and it does not restrict you from studying elsewhere, you can continue to use that permit at Brock.
-Please visit our Study Permit Extension page for more information.
+If you already have a study permit at another institution, you must apply for a new study permit and have the new study permit in hand with “Brock University” stated as the institution before you can begin studying at Brock.
+Please visit Study Permit Extension for more information.

 You may not require a study permit if you are: